ematsapola2/Entertainment---Project-One/README.md

 Based on the data, we will examine the type of media people prefer to watch based on movies and TV shows.

 # This dataset is from Kaggle.
+Kaggle is a community and platform for data scientists, machine learning practitioners, and researchers.
+This site provides a variety of resources, competitions, datasets, and tools to facilitate data science and machine learning projects.
+With Kaggle, you can browse a wide variety of datasets, ranging from small to large, across different domains.
+These datasets are contributed by the Kaggle community and can be used for research, analysis, and machine learning projects.

 # Please note: